jenofdoom/js-build-pipelines-training/README.md

 We use [Babel](http://babeljs.io/) to transpile our modern JS (es6) to JS that is supported across all browsers.

-`npm install --save-dev babel-loader babel-core babel-preset-env babel-preset-react`
+`npm install --save-dev babel-loader @babel/core @babel/preset-env @babel/preset-react`

-Note that you only need `babel-preset-react` for React projects.
+Note that you only need `@babel/preset-react` for React projects.

 ```
 module: {